Exclusive: Russian tankers defy EU ban to smuggle jet fuel to Syria - sources

 Some of the shipped fuel also went to the Syrian military, helping to "keep Assad's air assets operational", the source added.

-The shipping source and a third person, an intelligence consultant specializing in the Mediterranean area, also said the fuel was likely intended for Russian and Syrian military use.
+The shipping source and a third person, an intelligence consultant specialising in the Mediterranean area, also said the fuel was likely intended for Russian and Syrian military use.

 TRANSPONDERS OFF